constantable/laravel-scout-sphinx/README.md

 [![Software License][ico-license]](LICENSE)

 ## Introduction
-This package offers advanced functionality for searching and filtering data using [Sphinx search engine](http://sphinxsearch.com/) for Laravel Scout.
+This package offers advanced functionality for searching and filtering data using the [Sphinx full text search server](http://sphinxsearch.com/) for [Laravel Scout](https://laravel.com/docs/master/scout).

 ## Installation

 ### Composer

-Use the following command to install package via composer
+Use the following command to install this package via Composer.

 ```bash
 composer require constantable/laravel-scout-sphinx
 ```

 ### Configuration

 Publish the Scout configuration using the `vendor:publish` Artisan command.

 ```bash
 php artisan vendor:publish --provider="Laravel\Scout\ScoutServiceProvider"
 ```

-This command will publish the scout.php configuration file to your config directory.
-Edit this file to set 'sphinxsearch' as a Scout driver:
+This command will publish the `scout.php` configuration file to your config directory, which you can than edit and set `sphinxsearch` as the Scout driver.

 ```php
 'driver' => env('SCOUT_DRIVER', 'sphinxsearch'),
 ```

-And add default Sphinx connection options
+To configure the connection to Sphinx server add the following (i.e. default) connection options.

 ```php
     'sphinxsearch' => [
         'host' => env('SPHINX_HOST', 'localhost'),